PedroEugenioDev/PedroEugenioDev/README.md

 * ✉️  You can contact me at [pedroeugenio.dev@gmail.com](mailto:pedroeugenio.dev@gmail.com)
 * 🚀  I'm currently working on [Minimalistic Kanban](http://minimalistic-kanban.vercel.app/)
 * 🧠  I'm learning Next.js and Node.js
-* 🤝  I'm open to collaborating on I'm open to collaborating on projects as a frontend developer.
+* 🤝  I'm open to collaborating on projects as a frontend developer.
 * ⚡  I'm also a DIY and 3D printing enthusiatic.

 ### Skills